acceleratescience/website-pages-template/README.md

 ## How to Run

-You can simply copy the git repository and install the dependencies with pip:
+You can simply copy the git repository and install the dependencies with pip in a virtual environment:
 ```
 pip install -r requirements.txt
 ```